eugenetriguba/bolt/README.md

 user =
 # The password to use to connect to your database.
 password =
 # The name of the database within your DBMS.
+If you're
+# using sqlite3, this is the filesystem path to the db.
 dbname =
 # The name of the database driver to use to connect to
 # the database.
 Either "postgresql", "mysql", "mssql", or "sqlite3".